lcaflc/resume/resume.md

     Level3 support and expertise on all company services (CDN, Transfer, ...)

 March 2011 - September 2012
-:   *Project and architect manager, **SmartJog** (http://www.smartjog.com/).*
+:   *Project manager and architect, **SmartJog** (http://www.smartjog.com/).*

     Management of projects aimed to develop SmartJog technologies to other TDF (http://www.tdf.fr/) subsidiaries.
 Mainly extend CDN services to several European countries (Finland, Germany, Hungary).
-SmartJog provided a managed CDN platform to other companies that run it (kind of CDN as a Service).
+SmartJog provided a managed CDN platform to other companies that run it (kind of CDN as a Service offer).

     Define and manage integration of SmartJog CDN services with partners CDNs.
 In order to provide an extended network coverage and better user experience we integrate with internal FAI CDNs.
 A redirector router based on client informations securely redirect the request to the best edge server.
 Either our own network shortest edge or a partner one.